Ex-NFL player Zac Stacy arrested at Orlando International Airport after video of abuse goes viral

 Bain agreed.
 He set Stacy’s bond at $10,150 on felony charges of aggravated battery and criminal mischief and also ordered him to have no contact with the victim if released and not possess any weapons or firearms.

-Stacy spoke only briefly, to confirm that he intended to return to Tennessee.
+Stacy spoke only briefly, to confirm he intended to return to Tennessee.

 The Oakland Police Department said its officers responded to an emergency call Saturday around 2:30 p.m. and determined “a domestic violence battery had taken place and that the suspect, Zackary Stacy, had fled the scene,” the agency said in a statement.